rkej/hospital_tutorial_flask_react/README.md

 # Hospital Patient Portal

 ## How to use this project?
-Please note that this documentation assumes that you have pip, mysql and npm setup.
+Please note that this documentation assumes that you have pip, mysql, npm setup and are using PyCharm as your IDE.
 1. Clone/download the zip file and extract all into a folder.
 2. Navigate to the root folder of the project.

 ### Database Setup
 1. Open your terminal and run `mysql -u <username>` and enter your password on the prompt.
 2. Execute `CREATE DATABASE hospital_tutorial_db`
-2. Execute `CREATE TABLE hospital_tutorial_db.Patients (pid int NOT NULL AUTO_INCREMENT, lastname varchar(255) NOT NULL, firstname varchar(255), PRIMARY KEY (pid));`
+3. Execute `CREATE TABLE hospital_tutorial_db.Patients (pid int NOT NULL AUTO_INCREMENT, lastname varchar(255) NOT NULL, firstname varchar(255), PRIMARY KEY (pid));`
+4. Please change the config in app.py in the root directory to your MySQL username and password to connect to the MySQL database.

 ### Flask setup
 1. Open a terminal in the root directory of the project.